 Behavior and Lifestyle

-Maroon langurs are diurnal and arboreal.
-They move through trees quadrupedally.
+Maroon langurs are diurnal (active during daylight hours) and arboreal (tree-dwelling).
+They move through trees quadrupedally (on all fours).
 They are very territorial and chase other groups out of their home range.
 Any intruders within their home range are challenged.
 Males emit a loud call to warn rivals away and to let other groups know this is their territory.